New to aikido?

 The image shows two middle-aged men at an aikido seminar.
 A man with graying hair is smiling and laughing as he throws another man with graying hair.
 There are pairs of people throwing each other in the background.

 "As a longtime Aikido practitioner and a newcomer to Seattle, I knew the best way to get a feel for the city (and make new friends) would be to join a dojo.
-While there were a handful of choices, Seattle Aikikai really stood out for its warm welcome, acceptance of students coming from different training backgrounds, and its study of Aikido as both a physical and spiritual practice."
+While there were a handful of choices, Seattle Aikikai really stood out for its warm welcome, and acceptance of students coming from different training backgrounds."

 – Mahika R.